Zankoku-Okuno/redo/README.md

 We don't use default scripts when a target has no extension.

 We only look in the same directory for a default script.
-Looking higher in the directory tree maks the build process dependent on whether the project is placed inside other projects.
+Looking higher in the directory tree makes the build process dependent on whether the project is placed inside other projects.
 If you grab a default script from a different project, that could cause all sort of "hilarious" errors.

 TODO we hope to allow the user to put default scripts in the project database.
 Those scripts would be accessible from anywhere in the project.